dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeLogFile()`

-Checks if log file not exists by specified path.
+Check if the log file doesn't exist by the specified path.
 Path is relative to `storage/logs` folder:

 ```php
 $this->dontSeeLogFile('foobarbaz.log');